We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information.

 As a sign of our deepened commitment to worldwide medical information access, we have made the Manuals available for free in digital form in multiple languages to professionals and patients around the world.

 The 20th edition of the Manual is now available in print.
-Published in March 2018, this new edition boasts 3,584 pages filled with the most up to date medical content written by over 350 medical experts.
-First published in 1899, the Manual is one of the most comprehensive medical references and it has been completely revised, redesigned and expanded in this new edition.
+Published in April 2018, this new edition boasts 3,584 pages filled with the most up-to-date medical content written by over 350 medical experts.
+The Manual is one of the most comprehensive medical references and it has been completely revised, redesigned and expanded in this new edition.

-In 2015, we embarked on our most aggressive and far-reaching medical knowledge initiative to date: Global Medical Knowledge 2020.
-Through this worldwide project, we aim to make the best current medical information accessible for more than 3 billion professionals and patients around the world by 2020.
-As part of this project, all of the Manuals will be made available for free online and through mobile apps in multiple languages.
+Our most aggressive and far-reaching mission to make medical knowledge available to date has been the Global Medical Knowledge 2020 initiative.
+Through this worldwide project, our goal has been to make the best current medical information accessible for more than 3 billion professionals and patients around the world by 2020.
+We have successfully accomplished this goal by making the Manuals available online for free in 10 languages and as free mobile apps in six languages.
+Additional languages are planned for release in 2019 and beyond.

-According to a study published by the New England Journal of Medicine,1 an estimated one-third to one-half of all patients in the U.S. reportedly do not take their medications as prescribed.
+According to a study published by the New England Journal of Medicine, an estimated one-third to one-half of all patients in the U.S. reportedly do not take their medications as prescribed.1

 The following resources are designed to help patients stay on course with their treatments and have better conversations with their health care providers about the medicines they have been prescribed.

-Our company’s digital consumer engagement program, a free health-support program, offers resources that help consumers achieve their health goals by reinforcing healthy lifestyle choices, providing disease-specific education, supporting adherence to therapy and facilitating more productive interactions with health care professionals.
+Our company’s digital consumer engagement program, a free health-support program intended for consumers in the U.S., offers resources that help consumers achieve their health goals by reinforcing healthy lifestyle choices, providing disease-specific education, supporting adherence to therapy and facilitating more productive interactions with health care professionals.
 The program also includes support and encouragement for caregivers, who are often engaged in the day-to-day care and treatment decisions of family members and friends.

 Elements of the consumer engagement program include: